NGEET/fates/.github/ISSUE_TEMPLATE.md

 ### Summary of Issue
 ### Expected behavior and actual behavior
-### Steps to reproduce the problem
+### Steps to reproduce the problem (should include create_newcase or create_test command along with any user_nl or xml changes)
-### Specifications like the version of the project, operating system, or hardware.
+### What is the changeset ID of the code, and the machine you are using:
+### have you modified the code?
+If so, it must be committed and available for testing
+### (optional) Screen output or output files showing the error message and context: